 Nowadays, Bluetooth is the heart of every computer and laptop.
-Like the most common uses of Bluetooth in Mac are connecting wireless keyboards, Mouse, speakers, trackpads, and other devices.
+The most common uses of Bluetooth in Mac are connecting wireless keyboards, Mouse, speakers, trackpads, and other devices.
 However, at some point, it can create difficulties in connecting Bluetooth devices.
-Usually Bluetooth not working occurs when you update the macOS to the newest version or some malware attacked your MacBook Pro, MacBook Air, or anything.
-There are a few common solutions to this headache like rebooting Mac, un-pairing and re-pairing the Bluetooth devices, replacing the battery of Bluetooth device or the SMC reset.
-In the worst case, if none of them work for you then lastly you have to reset the Bluetooth hardware module on macOS.
+Usually, Bluetooth not working occurs when you update the macOS to the newest version or some malware attacks your MacBook Pro, MacBook Air, or anything.
+There are a few common solutions to this headache, like rebooting the Mac, un-pairing and re-pairing the Bluetooth devices, and replacing the battery of the Bluetooth device or the SMC reset.
+In the worst case, if none of them work for you, you have to reset the Bluetooth hardware module on macOS.

-Important Note: When you will reset the Bluetooth hardware module on macOS it will temporarily disconnect the wireless mouse and keyboard or any other Bluetooth devices on your Mac.
+Important Note: When resetting the Bluetooth hardware module in macOS, it will temporarily disconnect the wireless mouse, keyboard, or any other Bluetooth devices on your Mac.

-Here’s how to Reset Bluetooth on Mac Ventura, Monterey
+Here’s how to Reset Bluetooth on Mac Ventura, Sonoma

 Method 1: Using Terminal Reset Bluetooth on Mac [Ventura & Monterey compatible]